 "Everyone in the media environment has to rely on social networks and social media to drive their audience.
 He doesn't have that anymore.
 It's going to be tough," Solomon said.

-Jones used to fund his site by selling DVDs, Solomon adds, but in recent years has distributed his films freely on YouTube, relying instead on a stable of "health" products he sells to help his followers survive government threats to their lives.
+Jones used to fund his site by selling DVDs, Solomon adds, but in recent years has distributed his films freely on YouTube, relying instead on a stable of "health" products he sells to help his followers survive what he calls government threats to their lives.

 "He has a really interesting business model, which is that he does a three hour program that tells you that you can't trust anybody and that they're putting things in the food, or putting things in the water, or they're putting things in the air that are going to have these terrible effects," Solomon said.